Self-care fits our health & wellness needs. We can honor the Lord with our self-care. Self-care is not selfish.

 The rest that Jesus provides is like no rest we can receive here on earth.

 In other words, spend more time in the Word; feel more rest.
+Therefore, spend time reading verses to help you focus on self-care.

 When you feel rested, you will make healthier and holier self-care choices.